-While the two cameras under review share the same sensor size, the 5D Mark III offers a slightly higher resolution of 22.1 megapixel, compared with 21 MP of the 1Ds Mark III.
-This megapixel advantage translates into a 3 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the 5D Mark III offers a slightly higher resolution of 22.1 megapixels, compared with 21 MP of the 1Ds Mark III.
+This megapixels advantage translates into a 3 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 5D Mark III has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 6.25μm versus 6.41μm for the 1Ds Mark III).
 However, it should be noted that the 5D Mark III is much more recent (by 4 years and 6 months) than the 1Ds Mark III, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.